cityofaustin/vision-zero/etl/cad_incidents_import/README.md

 This shared network drive is mounted to our on-prem ETL server at `/mnt/vision_zero_cad`, and the scripts in this repo can be configured to use that mount path or a local file as needed (see **Local Development**).

+Once data has been imported, a third script, `incident_linker.py` is used to group incidents based on their time and location.

 ## Daily extract files

 We process two distinct files on a daily basis: